shxnty/steamActivityCleaner/README.md

 # steamActivityCleaner

+**This is now redundant, you can hide your game activity on Steam.**

 Program to clean steam recent activity, should be straight forward

 If you have any questions, hmu on discord at shanty#0001 or steam id/shxnty